jamespooley/brain-age-prediction/notes/grant-text.md

 ## Effect of Motion on Morphometric and Volumetric Estimates

+Using the task- or resting state-derived EPI images, researchers can obtain a proxy for motion during the structural scan (see Alexander-Bloch et al., 2016).

 There now exists a large literature on the effects of motion in the rs-fMRI literature.
 However, given the nature of sMRI acquisition, motion correction for sMRI is still an open issue.